 Saint Mary MacKillop’s spirit and way of living the Gospel will give us the courage to trust that nothing is impossible for those who believe in the goodness of God.

 As we build this College together, we will step out to new horizons; addressing the educational, social, emotional, spiritual and physical needs of our students of this time.
-Energy and time will be given to walking with those at the edge of society, offering service and bringing hope.
 As the College grows, service learning programs will be part of our culture.
 We know that the social and emotional wellbeing of students is supported by valuing their connectedness to community, and that the College’s teaching, learning and ethos are enhanced by its connections and partnerships.
 We will look for opportunities for authentic participation and contribution for all students – a whole school approach.

 The motto of MacKillop Catholic College is ‘Lead with Courage’.